PA Mega Millions Numbers

 Mega Millions underwent a makeover in October 2017.
 The starting jackpot increased from $15 million to $40 million and players could now choose from 70 main numbers, down from 75, and 25 Mega Ball numbers, up from 15.

 The biggest-ever Mega Millions jackpot was $1.537 billion, won by a player in South Carolina on October 23, 2018.
-That epic win also set the world record for largest jackpot won by a single ticket.
+That epic win also set the world record for largest jackpot won by a single ticket at the time which was then beaten by Powerball in November 2022.
 The winner has opted to remain anonymous, releasing a statement through her lawyer.
 She claimed the $877.7 million cash option one-time payment.

 Mega Millions is played in 45 U.S. states plus the District of Columbia and the U.S. Virgin Islands.
 The latest state to join was Mississippi, where tickets went on sale on January 30, 2020.
 The launch was received enthusiastically by players who lined up outside retailers before sunrise for their chance at a multi-million dollar payday.